 Time is now also to finalize classification reviews, to finalize rationales on clinical data requirements and their exceptions, on re-certification strategies and on decisions with which notified bodies one continues.
 To replace suppliers that are unwilling or unable to follow into the transparent new regime and to shift notified body in case you have reason to believe they might not timely support you into the new regulations.

 Should you wish to discuss your program and the regulatory details with your peers, then please join one of our EU MDR trainings in Europe or US.
+Check here for all our events.

 Should you have any other demand, then feel free to contact me.
 Always happy to discuss some details!